jonerer/semla/README.md

 Semla is an exploration into how ergonomic and powerful you could make an integrated omakase-style javascript server-side framework.

-Optimize for developer happiness.
-Happiness of course subjective; this is commonly understood in semla as "DRY", "keep magic to a minimum" and "maintain short development speed".
+We optimize for developer happiness.
+Happiness of course subjective; this is commonly understood in semla as "DRY", "keep magic to a minimum" and "provide a fast development speed".

 ### ORM